Pacific Salmon War: Conflict

 In May 1994, negotiations over a new treaty collapsed.
 The following month, the AP wrote that "The opening shots in what some people are calling an international 'fish war' could be fired by the Canadian government Thursday."
 The same month, the Associated Press quoted Minister of Fisheries Oceans Brian Tobin as saying "There will be an aggressive fishing strategy, but no fish war," as Canadian fishers announced a fishing plan that would increase catches of salmon and restrict American fishing in Canadian waters.
 The plan was deliberately aggressive, intending to "maximize disruption" according to Tobin.

 On August 15, a ferry was briefly blockaded by around 12 fishing boats in Friday Harbor, Washington.
 They were protesting a lack of progress in fishing negotiations.
 In late August, Canada seized five American ships.
 On June 9, 1994, Canada announced a C$1500 'transit fee' on fishing boats traveling to Alaska via the Inside Passage.
 The US argued that the fee was in violation of the law of the sea, which grants "innocent right of passage to vessels through a country's territorial waters".
 Canada contended that the passage was a waterway.
 Though it was supported by various Canadians, the fee was suspended after Vice President of the United States Al Gore agreed to further negotiations, but not before C$325,000 had been charged to 285 fishing boats.
 The US reimbursed fishers for the fees.
 Negotiations again failed in 1995 after Alaskan delegates were unwilling to restrict their catch.
 In June, Al Gore urged Alaskan fishers to lower their catch.
-On July 9 an Alaskan ferry was prevented from docking in Prince Rupert by Canadian fishers.
+On July 9 an Alaskan ferry was prevented from leaving the port of Prince Rupert by Canadian fishers.
 Later that year, on August 11 a temporary ban on Alaskan fishing of Chinook salmon was put in place by Barbara Rothstein, a senior United States district judge of the United States District Court for the Western District of Washington, after Native American tribes in the region filed a lawsuit.
 The tribes, Washington state, Oregon, and British Columbia all supported lower Alaskan limits.
 After the Turbot War between Canada and Spain, Tobin urged outside mediation.
 In October an attempt at mediation, led by New Zealand diplomat Chris Beeby, began.
 Beeby determined that the Americans would have to dramatically decrease their catch in order to balance interests of both nations.
 The United States rejected his conclusions, and 1996 Alaska was accused of placing limits on their fishers that were too high by British Columbia.
 In 1996, general conservation plans were agreed upon and Canada claimed that the US took 5.3 million more salmon then it was "entitled to".
 Later that year, Alaska's limits were again called too high.
 That year, American fishers 'intercepted' 5.3 million salmon.